 - Uses Sentinel-2 EO data, in combination with commercial EO data.

 - Uses Sentinel-2 multi-spectral data, with 12 spectral bands, at 10 metre resolution.
-This data has a six-day revisit period, which makes it ideal for monitoring crop yield.
+This data has a five-day revisit period, which makes it ideal for monitoring crop yield.

 - EO data is combined with 30 site-specific parameters grouped by soil, management, inputs and environment that determine the production efficiency of wheat and sugar cane crops, e.g. soil type, harvest date, disease control and temperature.

 - Assist the wheat and sugarcane farmers to monitor their crop health every week with satellite and crop model data analysis.